-the temperature-response also differs depending on if physiology is included.
-In scenarios with physiological scaling, the positive effect is largest for small individuals and declines with size, whereas in scenarios where only resource dynamics scale with temperature, small individuals exhibit the largest relative change (negative), and this negative effect declines with body size (Fig. 2).
+How the temperature-response varies with body size also differs depending on if physiological processes is temperature-dependent or not.
+In scenarios with temperature-dependent physiological processes, the positive effect of warming is largest for small individuals and declines with size, whereas when only resource dynamics scale with temperature, small individuals have the largest relative change (negative), and this negative effect of warming declines with body size (Fig. 2).